increments/kobito-oss/README.md

 cp config.json.example config.json
 ```

-Optional: Get your own oauth cilent token and set them to `config.json` by https://qiita.com/settings/applications
+Optional: Get your own oauth cilent token and set them to `config.json` by https://qiita.com/settings/applications .
+Add all Permission to Qiita/Qiita:Team even if you use only qiita.
+(Failed to fetch team list).
+Callback domain is recommended to https://qiita.com .

-You can not login to Qiita without valid token.
+You can not login to Qiita/Qiita:Team without valid token.

 ## Development